Nikolaj-K/turing-complete-smart-contract/README.md

 One short program is integer addition, stored under the program name `"add"` and addition of 3+3 is encoded by sequences of 1's seperated by a zero, i.e. `"1110111"`

 Finite state machines are particularly straight forward to program, as in that case data in the memory is never visited a second time.
-The video above contains an example of a Turing machine that detects whether or not an input string is of length 2^n for some $n$.
+The video above contains an example of a Turing machine that detects whether or not an input string is of length 2^n for some n.
 It also demonstrates basic arithmetic with Turing machines.

-This encoding is capable but of course extremely low level from a programming language perspective.
-Moreover, the Turing model of computation, with it's restricted steps on the memory tape, don't make for an efficiant computer.
-The next step of the project of distributed computing at that level is thus a deeper look at the NEO virtual machine.
-More research will be performed...
+This encoding is capable but of course extremely low level, from a programming language perspective.
+Moreover, the Turing model of computation, with its restricted steps size on the memory tape, doesn't make for an efficient computer.

-:)

 ### License
 This project is authored by Nikolaj Kuntner and is MIT licensed.